offen/docker-volume-backup/README.md

 # SSH_PASSWORD="password"

+# The private key path in container for SSH server
+# Default value: /root/.ssh/id_rsa
+# If file is mounted to /root/.ssh/id_rsa path it will be used.

+# SSH_IDENTITY_FILE="/root/.ssh/id_rsa"

+# The passphrase for the identity file

+# SSH_PASSPHRASE="pass"

 # In addition to storing backups remotely, you can also keep local copies.
 # Pass a container-local path to store your backups if needed.
 You also need to
 # mount a local folder or Docker volume into that location (`/archive`